lindsera1/UFOs/README.md

 In this project, I helped my friend Dana build a website which showcased her interest for UFOs.
 In particular, we wanted to create a website that was dedicated to providing recorded UFO sightings across the country.
 The intent was to spread awareness about the possibility of the existence of UFOs on UFO day.
-The particular approach was simply to allow users to filter their search based on criteria of shape, city, state country, and date.
+Our particular approach was simply to allow users to filter their search based on criteria of shape, city, state country, and date.

 ## Results